NannyML/nannyml/docs/how_it_works/performance_estimation.rst

 squared error for regression tasks).
 The value of the error function for each prediction of the :term:`child model` becomes the target for the :term:`nanny model`.

-Isn’t this exactly what gradient boosting algorithms for regression do?
+Isn't this exactly what gradient boosting algorithms for regression do?
 How can this even work?
-Wouldn’t it work only if the :term:`nanny model` is smarter (more flexible) than the :term:`child model`?
+Wouldn't it work only if the :term:`nanny model` is smarter (more flexible) than the :term:`child model`?
 Yes, it is similar to what
 gradient boosting does with one crucial difference.
 Each weak model of gradient boosting algorithm tries to find patterns